cheshire137/sounds-of-github/README.md

 # ![icon](extension/icon48.png) Sounds of GitHub

-This is a Chrome extension to play sound effects whenever you leave a reaction on GitHub.
-:thumbsup: :thumbsdown: :smile: :tada: :confused: :heart: Thanks to [@shayfrendt](https://github.com/shayfrendt) for the inspiration.
+This is a Chrome extension to play sound effects whenever you leave a reaction on GitHub. :thumbsup: :thumbsdown: :smile: :tada: :confused: :heart: Thanks to [@shayfrendt](https://github.com/shayfrendt) for the inspiration.

-Choose from Super Mario, Overwatch Bastion, and Overwatch D.Va sound effects!
+Choose from Super Mario, The Legend of Zelda, Overwatch Bastion, and Overwatch D.Va sound effects!

 **[Install from the Chrome Web Store](https://chrome.google.com/webstore/detail/sounds-of-github/dahmkeokilolnpmidacepocehjjhbhnp?hl=en-US&gl=US)**